Who We Are

 Mr Yeong Zee Kin

-Mr Yeong Zee Kin was first appointed to the Board in October 2016.
-He was Honorary Secretary from October 2016 to September 2019.
-He is a Member of the Finance, Investment and Procurement Committee and the Nomination Committee.
+Mr Yeong Zee Kin was first appointed to the Board in October 2016 and is a Member of the Finance and Nomination Committees.

 He holds a Master in Laws (Computer and Communications Law) from the University of London, Bachelor in Law from the National University of Singapore, and is qualified as an Advocate and Solicitor, Supreme Court of Singapore and Solicitor, England and Wales.